azhuge233/PSPlusMonthlyGames-Notifier/README.md

 ## Usage

+1. Set `InfoSource` in config.json.
+   - Only `PSBlog` and `PSNine` are available.
-Set your telegram bot token and chat ID in config.json.
+2. Set your telegram bot token and chat ID in config.json.

 Check [wiki](https://github.com/azhuge233/SteamDB-FreeGames-dotnet/wiki/Config-Description) for more explanations, only notify varaibles are available for this project.